OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ![display](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/oled-expansion-not-colored-in.png)

 The display keeps a cursor pointer in memory that indicates the current page and column being addressed.
 The cursor will automatically be incremented after each byte is written, the cursor can also be moved by the user through functions discussed later.
 When writing text to the display, each character is 6 columns wide and 1 page long.
-This means that 8 lines of text each 21 characters long, can be written to the oled display.
+This means that 8 lines of text each 21 characters long, can be written to the OLED display.

 ### Building the Circuit